lukesingleton20/chesstools/README.md

 <!-- badges: end -->

-Chesstools provides the user with functions to download games of one or more players from Lichess.
+Chesstools provides the user with functions to download games of one or more players from Lichess and Chess.com.
 All rated games will be retrieved in a standard dataframe.
 Note that all data will be in the character format.

 ## Installation